tallinn1960/day10/README.md

 ## Other lessons learned - Swift is embarrassingly slow

 I added a Swift solution for macOS (it won't be compiled and benchmarked on other platforms).
-Rust code is about **1000** times **(!)** faster than the Swift solution.
-The Swift solution uses the same algorithm with the same abstractions as the Rust solution.
+Rust code is about **1000** times **(!)** faster than the Swift solution - µs instead of ms. The Swift solution uses the same algorithm with the same abstractions as the Rust solution.
+The Criterion benchmark is confirmed by the Swift XCTest benchmark (run with `swift test -c release` in the *Day10Swift* directory).

 The Rust compiler on Windows 11 on ARM produces slower code for the Rust-Github-Solution and substantially slower code for my Rust solutions.
 On Linux gcc-12 produces faster code than gcc-11.
 But both C++ solutions are substantially worse than the Rust solutions on all platforms with all available compilers tried (macOS Sonoma, Ubunutu 24.04, Window 11 on ARM 23H2 - Linux and Windows running in a Parallels VM on a Mac mini M1).